daudix/daudix.one/content/colophon/index.md

 <strong>To-do</strong>
 <div>

-- [ ] Add expand button to "Bumps" (fill the whole page width and make bumps display as a grid)
 - [ ] Improve a11y (alt texts are awful and testing is barely present)
 - [ ] /uses page (?)
 - [ ] /now page (?)